samstewart/resume/index.md

 ---------------
 February 2020 - Present
 :    **Data Scientist at World Wide Technologies (New York)**

-	* Working on a variety of machine learning projects for various WWT clients
+    * Working on a variety of machine learning projects for WWT clients

 Summer 2019
 :    **Intern at Wolfram Research (Illinois)**

-    * Wrote a bridge between core framework in Mathematica to an open source framework in Python
+    * Wrote a bridge between core Mathematica framework to open source Python framework

 Summer 2017
 :    **Tractors for Africa (Burkina Faso)**